usernamecontent/XOLMenu-Translations/README.md

 ```

 ### Thank you!
-Thank you for helping contribute to QOLMod.
+Thank you for helping contribute to XOLMenu.
 This means a lot and without **YOUR** help translations would not have been possible.

 <3